vekexasia/eNSPanel/docs/pcb.md

 Another possibility would be using this [PCBWay shared project](https://www.pcbway.com/project/shareproject/eNSPanel_v2_1_4_f0fd8d8d.html).
 Be aware that the assembly and BOM in the project page has never been tested.

+## PCB Settings

+Besides the standard settings, I'd recommend to use HASL lead-free.